w3c/secure-payment-confirmation/bbk-requirements.md

 * A given passkey should have only one associated BBK at any given time for a given user agent user profile.

 * A BBK must only ever be associated with one passkey.
+By implication, if a passkey is deleted by the user, any associated BBK should also be deleted.

 * If a BBK is deleted, the user agent should generate a new BBK associated with the same passkey.